-If you're looking for an easy gas grill that's easy to transport and can be set up on any flat surface, the Coleman RoadTrip 285 Portable Stand-Up Propane Grill (view at Amazon).
-Whether you're on a budget or prefer charcoal grilling, the Weber 10020 Smokey Joe 14-Inch Portable Charcoal Grill (view at Amazon) is a surefire bet.
+If you're looking for an easy gas grill that's easy to transport and can be set up on any flat surface, the Coleman RoadTrip 285 Portable Stand-Up Propane Grill is our top pick.
+If you prefer charcoal grilling, the Everdure Cube Portable Grill is a surefire bet.

 What to Look for in Tailgating Grills

 When deciding on your perfect tailgating grill, consider your experience with fuel type.
-If you’re a wood pellet lover on your deck, it makes sense to choose a pellet option for on-the-go.
+If you’re a wood pellet lover on your deck, it makes sense to choose a pellet option for your on-the-go option.
 That way, you already know how to handle the fuel and always have pellets on hand.
 The same goes for charcoal or gas.

 Keep in mind how you'll have to set up the grill (and how early you'll need to get a good spot), and the clean-up afterward.
 You might prefer charcoal over gas grilling, but charcoal needs time to heat up and cool off.
 Plus if there isn't any charcoal waste bin, you'll need to get them home.

 Another key factor for choosing a tailgating grill is its portability.
-Factors to take into account are how it folds up, and how long does it take to cool down.
+Factors to take into account are how it folds up and how long it takes to cool down.
 Transporting the grill safely in your vehicle and its weight should also be considered.

-Ease of cleaning matters in terms of tailgating, since it’s not as simple as at-home grilling.
+Ease of cleaning matters in terms of tailgating since it’s not as simple as at-home grilling.
 Dishwasher-safe elements, especially removable ones, help simplify things and save you time.
 Since you can’t really clean in the parking lot, it’s best to get a grill with a locking mechanism to ensure the mess stays put until you are safely home and ready to clean.
-Be sure to read which type of cleaning materials are allowed for use for your grill too, since some can discolor your item(s).
+Be sure to read which type of cleaning materials are safe for your grill, too, since some can discolor your item(s).

 To ensure long-term usage of your tailgating grill, research what type of grilling utensils are best for your specific item, whether they be metal or wooden.
 Incompatible utensils can scratch and wear your grill grates, and you'll need to have them replaced before next season.